CybersecurityMom/CybersecurityMom/README.md

 🧩 Current Projects (in collaboration with organizations):

-🌐 Building tools that make tech feel human — from a *web hosting decision tree* that guides small businesses toward secure, scalable choices,
+🌐 Building tools that make tech feel humanfrom a *web hosting decision tree* that guides small businesses toward secure, scalable choices,
 to an *AI UX & Cybersecurity Innovation Lab* where I help design career-readiness tools built on trust and transparency.

 ---